theorangepotato/programming-languages-2019/lecture-1.2.md

 By the way, this is the form in which you would write down the grammar in a theory course on formal languages, see [context free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) again.

 *Activity:* Being new to a subject, one of the stumbling blocks is always the subject specific jargon and notation.
 For example, both BNF and context free grammars are equivalent.
-Every context free gramma can be written in BNF, and vices versa.
+Every context free gramma can be written in BNF, and vice versa.
 So why should we learn both?
 Discuss ...

 ## Parsing Lambda Calculus expressions